Outdoor Bench Ideas to Create a Cozy and Inviting Seating Area

 Teak can be left untreated to develop that gorgeous silver patina, or oiled occasionally to maintain its honey color.
 Your bench, your aesthetic choice.

 Metal benches need different care.
 Check for rust spots every season and touch up with appropriate paint.
-Store cushions indoors when not in use—they’re always the first to show wear.
+Store cushions indoors when not in use.
+They’re always the first to show wear.

 The lazy maintenance hack?
 Outdoor furniture covers.
 They’re like giant shower caps for your bench and worth every penny during harsh weather seasons.
 A $30 cover can save your $600 bench.